 Getting to Positano

-The closest airport is Naples.
+The closest airport to Positano is Naples.
 The best ways to get to Positano are by boat or by bus.
-The famously curvy, cliff-hugging Amalfi Coast road leading to Positano is difficult to drive and parking, available above the town, is very limited, although some hotels offer parking.
+The famously curvy, cliff-hugging Amalfi Coast road leading to Positano requires that drivers have nerves of steel and parking, available above the town, is very limited, although some hotels offer private parking.
 Positano can be reached by bus from either Sorrento or Salerno, both of which can be reached by train from Naples.

-Ferries to Positano leave from Sorrento, Amalfi and Salerno although less frequently outside the summer season.
+Ferries to Positano leave from Sorrento, Amalfi, Salerno, and Naples (Napoli), although less frequently outside the summer season.
 Positano.com posts current bus and ferry schedules.

 The best way to get around is by foot as most of the town is a pedestrian zone.
 If you arrive by bus, you'll be near Chiesa Nuova at the top of Positano.
 Winding stairs called the Thousand Steps, and the main street lead down through town to the beach.
 There's a bus along the one main street that you can take up or down the hill.
 Porters are available at the start of the pedestrian zone to help with luggage.
 From Positano, it's possible to visit some villages, beaches, and countryside on foot.
 There are also car and water taxis for transport to nearby villages and beaches.